cafjs/caf/README.md

 ### Getting Started

 Install node 8.X.X and yarn >=1.3.2.
-Our development is done with Linux.
+Our development is mostly on Linux.

 Clone this repository (`git clone https://github.com/cafjs/caf.git`) and update submodules: